ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-introduction.rst

 This page introduces the basic structure of ArduPilot.
 Before you get started you should work out what code exploring system you will use.
-You could just use a web browser and look at https://github.com/ArduPilot/ardupilot/ but you will probably get a lot more out of it if you use a good programmers IDE like the ones recommended :ref:`here <code-editing-tools-and-ides>`.
+You could just use a web browser and look at https://github.com/ArduPilot/ardupilot/ but you will probably get a lot more out of it if you have :ref:`cloned all of the git repositories <where-to-get-the-code>` and use a good programmer's IDE like the ones recommended :ref:`here <code-editing-tools-and-ides>`.

 Basic structure
 ===============